The first degree, the last word.

 Students get the chance to let their talents shine in PRLab, under the supervision of Professor Amy Shanler, herself a BU alumna.
 They create campaigns for professional clients, often with spectacular results, as in their ongoing work for Ben & Jerry’s.

 Alumni carry our leadership commitment to top levels in virtually every field.
-To name a few: Sandra Frazier (COM’01), CEO of Tandem Public Relations; Ray Kotcher (COM’83), professor of the practice of public relations and non-executive chairman, Ketchum; and Jonathan Yohannan (COM’96), director of public relations for Panera Bread.
+To name a few: Sandra Frazier (COM’01), CEO of Tandem Public Relations; Ray Kotcher (COM’83), professor of the practice of public relations and non-executive chairman, Ketchum; and Jonathan Yohannan (COM’96), Senior Vice President of Integrated Communication for KIND snacks.

 In this age of social media, public relations is more complex, more challenging and more important than ever.
 One thing hasn’t changed: BU is shaping its future.